- We assume that law has some relation to justice but find it difficult to articulate what it is.

 But wait, you say.
 The law may set the speed limit at whatever pleases it, but how does that obligate me?
 I was driving safely, felt completely in control.
 That speed limit was set too low.
 The law was wrong.

 At this point you might be tempted to step back from the ledge you’ve put yourself on with some very commonsense observations.
 After all, you concede, somebody has to decide.
 We can’t just go as fast as we want to.
 There would be wrecks.
 People would be killed.
 Chaos.
 If you are easily placated, you might lightly chide yourself at this point for your resentment over the ticket and try to let it go.
 If you are more stubborn, you will think the highway department, or the traffic engineer, or whoever made up that ridiculous speed limit was as incompetent as government itself, and so you might return to questioning the right of the government to set this law.
 To set any law.
 Just how arbitrary is this business of the law?
 At this point, you are challenging the totality of legal authority.
-You are beginning to withdaw the trust that you had willingly granted the law, taking back into your own judgment the wisdom of its dictates, submitting it to your own reasoning.
+You are beginning to withdraw the trust that you had willingly granted the law, challenging by your own judgment the wisdom of its dictates, submitting it to your own reasoning.
 That rational challenge is a problem though, for reasons you have already identified.
 Something has to justify laws, doesn’t it?
-But merely by questioning, much less rejecting, its right to do that, you have begun to dissolve its authority, meaning the trust that sustains its powers of moral suasion, for the act of challenge dissolves authority utterly.
+But merely by questioning, much less rejecting, its right to do that, you have begun to dissolve its authority, meaning the trust that sustains its powers of moral suasion, for the act of challenge dissolves authority utterly (see “Authority, Trust, and Knowledge“).
 You were right to feel uneasy about this line of thought.
 For now that you ponder it, your trust has evaporated along with an easy acceptance of every law you are expected to follow, leaving only the core question: what does warrant the law?